shahmilav/jaguar/README.md

 - and more to come, such as
     - Sign in with Google
     - Captcha
-    - Forgot password functionallity
+    - Forgot password functionality

 ## Installation

-To install, clone the git repo.
+To install, clone the git repo:
 ```git clone https://github.com/shahmilav/jaguar```

 ## Running the Program